suned/stateless/README.md

 `Need` is a an ability for type-safe dependency injection.
 By "type-safe" we mean:

-- Functions with dependencies can't fail to report a dependency in its type signature without a type error.
+- Functions with dependencies can't fail to report a dependency in its type signature without a type-checker error.
-- You can't run effects with dependencies without handling them.
+- You can't run effects with dependencies without handling them without a type-checker error.

 `Need` is defined as: